klees/ILIAS_SIG_Refactoring/ContinuousIntegration/PROPOSAL_1.md

-# Improve Integration of CI in the ILIAS Development Process (Draft)
+# Improve Integration of CI in the ILIAS Development Process (accepted)

 ## Intent